tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     in real life, feeding the decoder with artificial data can confuse the logic.)

-    The dict contains the following elements:
-    nuid,
-    name,
-    call,
-    tape_delay,
-    cni_vps,
-    cni_8301,
-    cni_8302,
-    cycle.
+    For this type the second callback function parameter has type *Zvbi.EventNetwork* with the following elements:

+    0. *nuid*: Network identifier
+    1. *name*: Name of the network from XDS or from a table lookup of CNIs in Teletext packet 8/30 or VPS
+    2. *call*: Network call letters, from XDS (i.e. closed-caption, US only), else empty
+    3. *tape_delay*: Tape delay in minutes, from XDS; 0 outside of US
+    4. *cni_vps*: Network ID received from VPS, or zero if unknown
+    5. *cni_8301*: Network ID received from teletext packet 8/30/1, or zero if unknown
+    6. *cni_8302*: Network ID received from teletext packet 8/30/2, or zero if unknown

-    Minimum time to identify network, when data service is transmitted:
+    Minimum times for identifying a network, when data service is
-    VPS (DE/AT/CH only): 0.08 seconds; Teletext PDC or 8/30: 2 seconds;
+    transmitted: VPS (DE/AT/CH only): 0.08 seconds; Teletext PDC or 8/30:
-    XDS (US only): unknown, between 0.1x to 10x seconds.
+    2 seconds; XDS (US only): unknown, between 0.1x to 10x seconds.

+*VBI_EVENT_NETWORK_ID*:
+    Like *VBI_EVENT_NETWORK*, but this event will also be sent when the decoder cannot determine a network name.
+For this type the second callback function parameter has type *Zvbi.EventNetwork* with same contents as described above.

 *VBI_EVENT_TRIGGER*:
     Triggers are sent by broadcasters to start some action on the